aestimosolver/aestimosolver.github.io/index.md

 # News

+**July 2022**

+* [Aestimo 1D version 3.0](https://www.aestimosolver.org/) is released.
+This is a major release nearly again 2 years after.
+Because the code base is complicated and the usage of Aestimo is hard to understand, this release is mostly a simplification and clean-up release.
+Please visit to [release notes](https://www.aestimosolver.org/releasenotes.html#v300-july-13-2022) for more information.
+*
 **November 2020**

 * Old aestimo_elementary branch is now moved to its own new repository and it is renamed as Aestimo EDU.
 With its simple and %100 pure Python code structure, it is very suitable to be used in education purposes.
 Code base can be found at [https://github.com/aestimosolver/aestimo-edu](https://github.com/aestimosolver/aestimo-edu) and the latest code zip packege can be downloaded at [https://github.com/aestimosolver/aestimo-edu/archive/main.zip](https://github.com/aestimosolver/aestimo-edu/archive/main.zip).